-A certificate in Elder Law will be awarded to a-J.D. students who take and receive a minimum of 12 credit hours in the doctrinal and skills courses designated below and have attended two
+A Certificate in Elder Law will be awarded to J.D. students who have satisfactorily completed:

-CLE seminars presented by the Elder Law Section of The Florida Bar.
-Courses making up the core of the certificate program are Elder Law (3 credits), Guardianship Law (3 credits), and one other course among Elder Law Externship (4 credits) and Civil Practice Externship (in an elder law related area) (4 credits) (Provided the Civil Practice Externship is approved by the Director of the Elder Law Certificate Program prior to registering for the externship).
-Additional courses to make up the total required credit hours include: Family Wealth Management (3 credits), Advanced Trust (2 credits), Administrative Law (3 credits), Government Benefits (3 credits), Statutory Interpretation (3 credits), Legislation and Regulation (3 credits), Federal Income Taxation (4 credits), Disability Rights: Law and Practices (2 credits), Law and Bioethics (3 credits), Poverty Law and Economic Justice Seminar (2 credits), Advanced Problems in Taxation Seminar (2 credits), Essential Concepts Lawyers (1 or 2 credits), Legal Accounting (3 credits), Selected Issues in Taxation (3 credits), Federal Estate and Gift Taxation (3 credits), or Estate Planning (3 credits).
+- 1. At least 12 credit hours of designated course work, including the following:

+- a.
+Elder Law (3 credits); and

+- b.
+Elder Law Externship (4 credits); and

+- c.
+Guardianship Law (3 credits); and

+- d.
+Any of the following additional courses to reach the total of 12 credit hours:

+- Administrative Law (2 or 3 credits);

+- Advanced Trusts (2 credits);

+- Disability Rights: Law and Practices (2 credits);

+- Essential Concepts of Business for Lawyers (1 credit);

+- Estate Planning (3 credits); and

+- Family Wealth Management (3 credits);

+- Federal Estate and Gift Taxation (3 credits); or

+- Federal Income Taxation (4 credits);

+- Government Benefits (3 credits);

+- Health Care Compliance (3 credits);

+- Health Law and Policy (3 credits);

+- Law and Bioethics (3 credits);

+- Legal Accounting (3 credits);

+- Legislation and Regulation (1 credit);

+- Selected Issues in Taxation (3 credits);

+- Seminar: Advanced Problems in Taxation (2 credits);

+- Seminar: Poverty Law and Economic Justice (2 credits);

+- Statutory Interpretation (3 credits); and

+- 2. Two (2) Continuing Legal Education seminars presented by the Elder Law Section of The Florida Bar.

 These courses introduce the student to all fundamental principles of elder law that are tested on The Florida Bar's Elder Law Certification examination.
 Students pursuing the Elder Law Certificate must file a statement of intent with the Registrar and the Director of the Elder Law Certificate Program as soon as they desire to pursue the program.